 Side dish, Condiment:

-This no-peel Instant Pot Apple Butters pairs with pork loin or pork chops, chicken, cheeses, dips
+This no-peel Instant Pot Apple butter pairs with pork loin or pork chops, chicken, cheeses, dips

-Use this easy instant pot apple butter as an add-in into baked goods such as pie fillings, muffins, or classic oatmeal.
+Use this easy instant pot apple butter as an add-in to baked goods such as pie fillings, muffins, or classic oatmeal.

 Use this apple butter as a replacement for recipes calling for applesauce.

-The best type of apples to make Instant Pot Apple Butter with are tart apples to mildly sweet apples.
+The best type of apples to make Instant Pot Apple Butter are tart apples and mildly sweet ones.